TDHolmes/Harma/README.md

 As stated above, this project consists of two major parts: The thing the user holds to control the robot and the robotic arms itself.

-### Pensel
+### [Pensel][Pensel Link]

 Pensel, or brush/pencil in Swedish, is the device the user interfaces with to control the robotic arms.
 It is this sub-component that I will first tackle to make the whole system.
 The design as it stands is as follows:

 There will be one unified design to control the iron, solder, and/or wire/components.
 As such, there must be a generic control methodology built into the Pensel.
-The Pensel will have as follows:
+The Pensel will have:

 1. A three position toggle switch for the user to indicate what mode the Pensel is operating in (Soldering iron, solder, or wire/component).
 2. One push button to indicate that we are actively moving and want the robot to respond